-And usually, I like to pick a word by the end of day three, because my experience of my cycle is that after that point my brain is just already off on one.
-So, I know that I need to pick something to focus on before that happens so that I can have that focus throughout the cycle and to really be prioritizing things.
+And I usually, I like to pick a word by the end of day three because my experience of my cycle is that after that point my brain is just already off on one.
+So, I know that I need to pick something to focus on before that happens so that I can have that focus throughout the cycle and to really be prioritising things.

-My word for 2020 was uncomfortable, which might sound like an odd choice.
+My word for 2020 was 'uncomfortable', which might sound like an odd choice.
 But I picked uncomfortable because what I really wanted was to grow this year.
-And I knew that the key to that kind for growth lied in my willingness to feel uncomfortable.
-And I have felt uncomfortable a lot this year.
-Maybe not as much as I could have, but I don't know, it's weird because when you're willing to be uncomfortable things happen quite quickly and you also adjust and get used to them quite quickly.
+And I knew that the key to that kind of growth lied in my willingness to feel uncomfortable.
+And I have felt uncomfortable a lot this year, maybe not as much as I could have.
+But I don't know, it's weird because when you're willing to be uncomfortable things happen quite quickly and you also adjust and get used to them quite quickly.

-So, I've maybe gotten over some of my own achievements with my ability to be uncomfortable here.
+So, I'm maybe glossing over some of my own achievements with my ability to be uncomfortable here.
 But this has been a year that I've stretched myself very much on purpose and that has come from deciding to feel uncomfortable.
+It was easy for me to pick 'uncomfortable', but I found it a bit harder to pick my word for 2021.
+It was close between fun and ease for a while, because I tend to like picking the hard way in life, going for the growth, going for the hardest things.

-It was easy for me to pick uncomfortable but I found it a bit harder to pick my word for 2021.
-It was close between fun and ease for a while, because I tend to like picking the hard way in life.
-Like going for the growth, going for the hardest things.
-But what I've ended up landing on is effective.
+But what I have ended up landing on is effective.
 I want to be effective this year.
-And what a really great way to start of being effective, with my work in the world and by launching my podcast.
+And what a great way to start off being effective with my work in the world and by launching my podcast.

-Once you've picked your word for the year, or for your cycle, I would love it if you would just head over to Instagram, my handle is maisiehill and find the post that relates to this podcast episode and let me know what word you picked.
+Once you've picked your word for the year, or for your cycle, I would love it if you would just head over to Instagram, my handle is maisiehill and find the post that relates to this podcast episode and let me know what word you've picked.
 I'm really curious to see what you decide you want to feel more of, either for this year or for your cycle.
 So, I will see you over on Instagram.
-Have a lovely week and I'll catch you next time.